 I teach a variety of undergraduate and graduate courses that emphasize different elements of media and technology studies from critical, historical, and theoretical perspectives.
 This page provides access to syllabi for courses I have taught at least twice, and course summaries for all courses I have designed.

 I am always glad to discuss my pedagogy.
 Feel free to contact me if you would like more information about any of my courses, or if you teach a similar course!

-I have taught independent studies for graduate students on the following topics: Friedrich Kittler and German Media Studies; Cultural Studies and Cultural Change.
+I have taught independent studies for graduate students on the following topics: Friedrich Kittler and German Media Studies; Cultural Studies and Cultural Change; Infrastructure and Surveillance.

 Survey of Communication Technology Studies